 Consider giving certain students lighter or softer discs that fly more easily with less power.
 This allows them to experience success while building strength and technique.
 Gradually transition back to standard discs as confidence increases.

 Never draw attention to modified equipment in ways that embarrass students.
 Present accommodations as normal options that help everyone learn effectively.
+Check out our guide on Simplified Ultimate Frisbee Rules for Schools for practical frisbee that works in real PE classes.

 Step 8: Move Toward Independent Play